jthawme/node_treasure_hunt/README.md

 On Macs there is 'Terminal' and on Windows there is WINDOWS-STUFF-TO-DO.

 If this the first time you seeing these, they are kind of the things that films use to make people look like _hackers_.
+They are usually black screens with very little on them.
+If you start typing you will see the text you type appear on the screen.

 ## How to begin

 ### Mac users

-To begin, find this folder in **Finder**.
+To begin, find the folder you downloaded in **Finder** (probably in Downloads, called 'node_treasure_hunt').

 Open up terminal.
 You can do this by opening _spotlight_ (cmd + spacebar) and typing 'Terminal' and it'll show up as a result.

-Then from **Finder** drag this folder onto the terminal icon in your launch bar and it will open a terminal window at the position of this folder (this will get explained further later).
+Then from **Finder** drag this folder onto the terminal icon in your launch bar and it will open a terminal window for this folder (this will get explained further later).

-Then type `node start.js`
+Then, in Terminal, type `node start.js` and press enter.

 ### Windows users